mattermost/docs/source/install/config-ssl-http2-nginx.rst

   Cleaning up challenges
   Some challenges have failed.

-If you see the above errors this is typically because certbot was not able to access port 80.
+If you see the above errors this is typically because Certbot wasn't able to access port 80.
 This can be due to a firewall or other DNS configuration.
-Ensure that your A/AAAA records are pointing to this server and your ``server_name`` within the NGINX config does not have a redirect.
+Make sure that your A/AAAA records are pointing to this server and your ``server_name`` within the NGINX config doesn't have a redirect.

 .. note::
    If you're using Cloudflare you'll need to disable ``force traffic to https``.